-ACTIVITIES PHASE SIZE AND SCALE OF MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR

-DISTURBANCE

-Speed limits must still be enforced to ensure

-that road killings and erosion is limited.

-Planning and Planning and surface 0.01ha Protection of biodiversity and ecosystems Habitat types delineated within field Biodiversity and ecosystems must Throughout the Planning and

-surface sampling phase / Site 0.0 ma assessment area indicated as very high with be managed in accordance with surface sampling phase / site

-sampling phase establishment - and avoidance mitigation should be avoided and the: establishment -, and operational

-Operational phase no destructive development activities should phase.

-be considered.
-NEM:BA 2004

-Habitat types define area indicated as high with

-avoidance mitigation wherever possible

-Minimisation mitigation - changes to project

-infrastructure design to limit the amount of

-habitat impacted, limited development

-activities of low impact acceptable.
-Offset

-mitigation may be required for high impact

-activities.

-Prevent the further loss and fragmentation of

-vegetation communities, the CBA 1, CBA 2,

-ESA, and NPAES Focus Areas within and in the vicinity of the PAOI:

-Reduce soil erosion:

-Reduce the negative fragmentation effects of

-the development; and

-Prevent the direct and indirect loss and

-disturbance of flora species and communities

-(including any potentially protected or Species

-of Conservation Concern).

-All activities must make use of existing roads

-and tracks as far as practically and feasibly

-ACTIVITIES PHASE SIZE AND MITIGATION MEASURES TIME PERIOD FOR

-DISTURBANCE STANDARDS IMPLEMENTATION

-possible.
-No new roads are to be constructed

-under any circumstance.
-Parking of vehicles

-may only occur in already modified areas.

-• A protected tree and a protected plant survey

-must be conducted by a suitably qualified

-ecologist and an estimate made of the number

-of protected trees which were lost during

-trace must be discussed with the department

-A popitat robobilitation plan must be compiled

-and implemented for all developed areas

-Areas that have been disturbed but will not

-undergo development must be revegetated

-with indigenous vegetation

-A fire management plan needs to be compiled

-and implemented to restrict the impact fire

-would have on the surrounding areas.

-Any holes/deep excavations must be dug in a

-progressive manner and shouldn't be left open

-overnight.
-Should any holes remain open

-overnight they must be properly covered

-temporarily to ensure that no small fauna

-species fall in.
-Holes must be subsequently

-inspected for fauna prior to backfilling.

-Planning and Site Establishing and Site Stabilishing and Site S nent-, 0.01 ha Fugitive Dust Emission Mitigation: Dust generation must be I hroughout the planning and surface

-surface Operational P nase Ine liberation of dust into the surrounding managed in accordance with the: sampling phase -, operational, and

-samping phase. the use of inter alia strow water proving

-and/or environmentally friendly dust-allaving National Dust Control

-agents that contains no PCB's (e.g. DAS Regulations GN No R827

-products).
-ASTM D1739 (SANS

-The site manager must ensure continuous 1137:2012)

-assessment of all dust suppression equipment ,
+ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION Speed limits must still be enforced to ensure that road killings and erosion is limited.
+Planning and surface sampling phase Planning and surface sampling phase / Site establishment - and Operational phase 0.01ha Protection of biodiversity and ecosystems Habitat types delineated within field assessment area indicated as very high with avoidance mitigation should be avoided and no destructive development activities should be considered.
+Habitat types delineated within field assessment area indicated as high with avoidance mitigation wherever possible.
+Minimisation mitigation - changes to project infrastructure design to limit the amount of habitat impacted, limited development activities of low impact acceptable.
+Offset mitigation may be required for high impact activities.
+Prevent the further loss and fragmentation of vegetation communities, the CBA 1, CBA 2, ESA, and NPAES Focus Areas within and in the vicinity of the PAOI; Reduce soil erosion; Reduce the negative fragmentation effects of the development; and Prevent the direct and indirect loss and disturbance of flora species and communities (including any potentially protected or Species of Conservation Concern).
+All activities must make use of existing roads and tracks as far as practically and feasibly Biodiversity and ecosystems must be managed in accordance with the: NEM:BA 2004 Throughout the Planning and surface sampling phase / site establishment -, and operational phase.

+ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION possible.
+No new roads are to be constructed under any circumstance.
+Parking of vehicles may only occur in already modified areas.
+A protected tree and a protected plant survey must be conducted by a suitably qualified ecologist and an estimate made of the number of protected trees which were lost during vegetation clearing.
+The replacement of the trees must be discussed with the department.
+A habitat rehabilitation plan must be compiled and implemented for all developed areas.
+Areas that have been disturbed but will not undergo development must be revegetated with indigenous vegetation.
+A fire management plan needs to be compiled and implemented to restrict the impact fire would have on the surrounding areas.
+Any holes/deep excavations must be dug in a progressive manner and shouldn't be left open overnight.
+Should any holes remain open overnight they must be subsequently inspected for fauna prior to backfilling.
+Planning and surface sampling phase.
+Site Establishment-, Operational Phase 0.01 ha Fugitive Dust Emission Mitigation: The liberation of dust into the surrounding environment must be effectively controlled by the use of, inter alia, straw, water spraying and/or environmentally friendly dust-allaying agents that contains no PCB's (e.g. DAS products).
+The site manager must ensure continuous assessment of all dust suppression equipment Dust generation must be managed in accordance with the: NEM: AQA.
+2004 Regulation 6(1) National Dust Control Regulations, GN No R827 ASTM D1739 (SANS 1137:2012) Throughout the planning and surface sampling phase -, operational, and decommissioning phase.